Vlad6422/VUT_IPK_CLIENT_TESTS/README.md

 I have : ✅ 55/55 test cases passed

+# If you want to include test results in your IPK documentation made by tests from this repository.
+I advise you to include clearly indicate that you are not the author and leave a link to this git repository.

+Example:

+ ...

+testy [4]

+...

+[4] MALASHCHUK Vladyslav, Tomáš HOBZA, et al. VUT_IPK_CLIENT_TESTS [online].
+GitHub, 2025 [cit.
+2025-04-16].
+Available at: https://github.com/Vlad6422/VUT_IPK_CLIENT_TESTS

 ## 📚 Info

 Testing server for testing the TCP/UDP messaging client for the IPK project 2025 written in Python.
 Feel free to use it and modify it however you want.